kennytilton/web-mx/doc/intro-clock.md

 Web/MX delivers a simple, powerful developer experience through several unconventional choices:
 * "reactivity first": [Matrix](https://github.com/kennytilton/matrix/blob/main/cljc/matrix/README.md) property-to-property, transparent reactivity drives _everything_;
 * state DAG is globally searchable and mutable from anywhere.
 Any property of any widget can read any other property, and any event handler can mutate any property;
-* state is managed "in place", gathered by app components as they find necessary; and
+* state is managed "in place", gathered by app components to suit their needs; and
 * Web/MX is just [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML).

 Accurate but abstract.
 Let us look at some code that does all that, to make those ideas concrete.